 Leonardo da Vinci may have painted her portrait (the disputed painting is now in Milan), and there is an authenticated Leonardo drawing of her in the Louvre.
 Isabella was also depicted by the famed Venetian artist Titian.

 Here’s my list of all the best things to do and see in Mantua.
 Everything is within easy walking distance.
 If pressed for time, you can cover Mantua’s splendid sites in a single day.

-But, it's preferable to allot two days to really absorb all of Mantua's must see sites and landmarks.
-That way, you'll avoid sensory overload.
-Plus, you really want to have ample time to see both the Ducal Palace and Te Palace, the latter of which is slightly off center.
+But, it’s preferable to allot two days to really absorb all of Mantua’s magnificent sites and landmarks.
+That way, you’ll avoid sensory overload.
+Plus, you really want to have ample time to see both the Ducal Palace and Te Palace, especially since Te Palace is slightly off center.

 1. Piazzas in Mantua’s Historic Center

 Mantua has four interlinking main squares: Piazza Sordello, Piazza Erbe, Piazza Mantegna, and Piazza Broletto.
 The squares are all flanked with magnificent Renaissance buildings.
 Around them are an intriguing maze of streets and cobbled lanes.

 The Piazza Mantegna is dominated by the facade of Alberti’s great unfinished Church of Sant’Andrea.
 Housing the weekly market, the Piazza Erbe has a fetching long series of porticos, a tall clock tower, and is the site of the 11th century Rotunda di San Lorenzo.